Vice Provost for Academic Affairs and Dean of Residential Faculty

 - Undergraduate Business Minor

-Vanessa Beasley, a Vanderbilt University alumna and expert on the history of U.S. political rhetoric, is vice provost for academic affairs, dean of residential faculty and an associate professor of communications studies.
+Vanessa Beasley, a Vanderbilt University alumna and expert on the history of U.S. political rhetoric, is vice provost for academic affairs, dean of residential faculty and an associate professor of communication studies.
 As Vice Provost and Dean of Residential Faculty, she oversees Vanderbilt’s growing Residential College System as well as the campus units that offer experiential learning inside and outside of the classroom.

 Beasley attended Vanderbilt as an undergraduate and earned a bachelor of arts in speech communication and theatre arts.
 She also holds a Ph.D. in speech communication from the University of Texas at Austin.